|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 cause harm to those under the law.

-safety.”
-If even the least of our citizens are degraded, the possibility of degrading the rights other “threats” to the
+If even the least of our citizens are degraded, the possibility of degrading the rights other “threats” to the American way

-American way of life is possible.
-The US Supreme Court has never formally struck down the Japanese internment
+of life is possible.
+The US Supreme Court has never formally struck down the Japanese internment camps of WW2.

-camps of WW2.
-Looking at Nazi Germany, Hitler began persecuting “asocials” (gays and sexual deviants) and ended
+Looking at Nazi Germany, Hitler began persecuting “asocials” (gays and sexual deviants) and ended with the Jews.

 worked, or all to often, what hasn’t work.
 Only through wisdom and knowledge shall we rise from the ashes.